Tournament Charity Partners

-Fans, families, players and caddies logged 30.2 MILLION steps to raise money for Iowa kids during the Blank Children’s Hospital “Steps For Charity Challenge” at the 2017 Principal Charity Classic.
+Fans, families, players and caddies logged millions of steps to raise money for Iowa kids during the Blank Children’s Hospital “Steps For Charity Challenge” at the 2018 Principal Charity Classic.
 Blank also named of the rooms in its new Pediatric Intensive Care Unit after the Principal Charity Classic thanks to the tournament’s support.

 Blank Children’s is part of UnityPoint Health – Des Moines which includes Iowa Methodist Medical Center, Iowa Lutheran Hospital, Methodist West Hospital, John Stoddard Cancer Center, UnityPoint Clinic and UnityPoint at Home.

 To learn more about Blank Children’s Hospital, visit www.blankchildrens.org.

 Bravo Greater Des Moines